A Post-Industrial Paradise

-In the heart of the city of Newburgh, Vicki Island is a creative oasis separate from the outside world.
-One of the remaining factory buildings from the Hudson Valley’s industrial age, Vicki Island is a hotbed of reinvention.
-Each So Vicki garment is made with love on Vicki Island 🏝️
+In the heart of the city of Newburgh, there is a factory building from the Hudson Valley’s industrial age, called Vicki Island. 🏝️

-The Vicki Clothing Company was in business for the next four decades, manufacturing coats to be sold in New York City’s garment district and major retailers.
+The Vicki Clothing Company was in business for the next four decades, manufacturing about 6,000 coats monthly to supply the garment district and other major retailers until...

 Vicki Island’s facade